 NICE has recognised that pregnancy planning in women with pre-existing diabetes is one of the most important aspects of their care.
-Previously (and in the authors experience) there has been little recognition of this fact which has resulted in women with pre-existing diabetes conceiving with sub-optimal glycaemic control, and in most, while taking what are viewed as teratogenic medications such as statins.
+Previously (and in the authors experience) there has been little recognition of this fact which has resulted in women with pre-existing diabetes conceiving with sub-optimal glycaemic control, and in most cases, while taking what are viewed as teratogenic medications such as statins, for example.
 Therefore, NICE (2008) suggests that starting from adolescence, at each contact with the patient, healthcare professionals within the primary care team will need to document the woman's intention regarding pregnancy and contraception use.
 They will need to discuss the importance of planned pregnancies and give advice and information about the benefits of optimal glycaemic control in the pre-conception period.
-NICE (2008) suggest that at this stage this intervention should form part of and build on the woman's routine care.
+NICE (2008) also suggests that at this stage this intervention should form part of and build on the woman's routine care.
 However, in the author's opinion, there will be a need for a dedicated clinic once the woman has verbalised a desire to plan for pregnancy.

-One of the most important pieces of advice that this guideline gives is that women with preexisting diabetes who have individualised targets with an HbA{lc} greater than 10% should be advised to avoid pregnancy (NICE, 2008).
+One of the most important pieces of advice that this guideline gives is that women with pre-existing diabetes and those with an HbA{1c} greater than 10% should be advised to avoid pregnancy (NICE, 2008).